Preheat oven to 425 degrees F. Tear two pieces of 18 inch wide aluminum foil into squares to wrap around the one artichoke.

 By Deeli from Richland, WA

-I found this recipe at Allrecipes and decided to give it a try yesterday but I tweaked it by adding a wee bit of the artichoke marinade, using extra virgin olive oil instead of regular, etc. It was yummy with a couple of slices of French baguette smothered with softened unsalted butter.
+I found this recipe at Allrecipes and decided to give it a try yesterday but I tweaked it by adding a wee bit of the artichoke marinade, using extra virgin olive oil instead of regular.

 This makes a great presentation for guests, and they don't realize it's healthy!